-During the poster competition, an audit team will inspect each vehicle to insure that all of the safety requirements have been met and that the vehicle will operate without risk to the operators, contest staff and spectators.
+During the poster competition, an audit team will inspect each vehicle to ensure that all of the safety requirements have been met and that the vehicle will operate without risk to the operators, contest staff and spectators.
 If the audit team deems the vehicle safe to operate, then the vehicle will be given permission to compete.
-This permission is not automatic and must be earned using the guidelines / procedures outlined below.
+This permission is not automatic and must be earned by adhering to the guidelines/procedures outlined below.
 If a car is deemed unsafe, then it will not be given permission to compete.
-Vehicles that are not given permission to compete at the Regional competition cannot compete in the Annual Student Conference Competition unless they can demonstrate they have corrected the problems from the Regional competition.
-The Chem-E-Car Competition Safety Judges at the competition site has the final say in regard to permission to compete, regardless of whether a car was given permission to operate at the Regionals.
-On the day of the competition, the safety audit team will be checking for the following:
+The Chem-E-Car Competition Safety Judges at the competition site have the final say in regard to permission to compete, regardless of whether a car was given permission to operate at a previous Regional competition.
+On the day of the competition, in addition to a complete EDP and car design requirement stated above, the safety audit team will be checking for the following: